wpmetabox/docsv2/docs/extensions/meta-box-tooltip.md

 ## Settings

-To add a tooltip to a meta field, simply add `tooltip` parameter for that field.
+To add a tooltip to a meta field, add `tooltip` parameter for that field.
 You can define tooltip in one of following formats:

 - `'tooltip' => 'Tooltip content',`
 - `'tooltip' => array( 'icon' => 'info', 'position' => 'top', 'content' => 'Tooltip content', 'allow_html' => true )`